Pinafore/ml-hw/logreg/assign.md

     - Supply an appropriate argument to step parameter
     - Support it in your _sg update_
     - Show the effect in your analysis document
-1. Use document frequency (provided in the vocabulary file) to modify the feature values to [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
+2. Use document frequency (provided in the vocabulary file) to modify the feature values to [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
     - Modify the Example to store the df vector
     - With the appropriate flag, use the ~df~ vector rather than ~x~ in the update
     - Show the effect in your analysis document
+3. Implement lazy updating

 Caution: When implementing extra credit, make sure your implementation of the regular algorithms doesn't change.